dstndstn/gfa_reduce/README.md

 # directories

-## etc/
-auxiliary files such as master biases, master flats, static bad pixel masks, dark images; will not be checked in to git due to file sizes involved

 ## py/scripts/
 miscellaneous scripts not intended to be used as part of production pipeline; includes code that generates calibration files in etc/, such as master biases, master flats, static bad pixel masks, dark images